Bossganabathi/AIPM-Music-Recommendation-System/PMP-PLAN/D-PROJECT_EXECUTION.md

     from scipy.sparse import csr_matrix

 #### Step 2: Data Preparation
+<p align="justify">We will use a public
+    <a href="http://millionsongdataset.com/" rel="nofollow"><strong>Million Song Dataset</strong></a>
-<p align="justify">We will use a public <a href="https://millionsongdataset.com/">Million Song Dataset</a> that contains information about popular tracks.
+    that contains information about popular tracks.
 First, let's import the necessary libraries into our Google Collaboratory Notebook.</p>